keithalewis/math/sum.md

 built from futures instead of repos.
 The [@HeaJarMor1992] model corresponds to using the continuous time forward rates.
+Every stochastic interest rate model is a special case of these.
+They just have specific parameterizations to make calculations more convenient.

 ### Fixed Income